AMDmi3/gopro-rename/README.md

 GP020001.MP4 # video 1 last part
 ```

-This script renames files an a more sane way:
+This script renames files in a more sane way:

 ```
 GoPro_0001_00.MP4 # video 1 start